-Okay, so for the application, I’ve also got my cleaner and my neutralizer which is also in smaller containers.
+Okay, so I’ve also got my cleaner and my neutralizer in smaller containers for the application.
 Then very important, always wear gloves when you handle any treatments or anything like that.
 Okay, guys, so it’s a three-step process.
 Read more, ceramic tile cutter.

 Step one Take your anti- cleaner

-Okay, so now wash the floor, take a bit of clean water to rinse off your excess soaps that might be left behind.
-Please make sure the sealer is dry before you apply the actual treatment.
-Check here, how to cut ceramic tile.
+Okay, so now wash the floor.
+Take a bit of clean water to rinse off your excess soaps that might be left behind.
+Would you please make sure the sealer is dry before you apply the actual treatment?
+Check here how to cut ceramic tile.

 Step two Put the actual treatment

-So you take the cleaner, and you spray it onto the towel.
-Good amount making sure that you cover the area that you want to spray.
+So you take the cleaner, spray it onto the towel—a reasonable amount, and make sure that you cover the area you want to spray.
 A good thing to keep in mind is not to spray too far, where you can’t see how much product you’ve applied.

-Remember: It’s important to test on a small area before you start doing a bigger area.
+Remember: It’s essential to test on a small area before doing a more extensive area.
 So you can get the perfect feel that you want to accomplish.
 Also, while you apply the product, you will see that in certain areas.

 It will start drying.
-You’ll have to keep on applying the treatment to those areas to make sure that it’s covered perfectly.
-Okay guys, so our time is done with the actual treatment has been on the towels.
+You’ll have to keep applying the treatment to those areas to make sure that it’s covered perfectly.
+Okay, so our time is done with the actual treatment has been on the towels.